 - Replenish electrolytes, such as sodium and potassium, which are lost through sweat.
 The best way to replace these nutrients in addition to others such as carbohydrate and protein is by eating a balanced diet.

-- Develop Communication Skills: How you speak, how you listen and in Coerver Coaching how you demonstrate are really important.
+- go to site Develop Communication Skills: How you speak, how you listen and in Coerver Coaching how you demonstrate are really important.

 - Never Stop Learning: The best People I have worked with in my career Juergen Klinsmann, Gerard Houllier, Carlos Alberto Parreiera, Sir Geoff Hurst, all World Cup Champions, told me they still regarded themselves as students.